tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 Your crit range with attacks made using these bracers expands by 1 (usually to 19+) against beasts, dragons, giants, and humanoids; and by 2 (usually to 18+) against plants.

 **Quirk:** Enjoys the smell of carrion.

 ---

+#### Dragon-skin Hand-wraps

+Standard Action

+1/Battle

+Make a melee basic attack against up to three enemies, dealing only half damage with the attack, hit or miss.
+These attacks deal one of the following damage types, chosen when you attune to this item: acid, cold, fire, lightning, or poison.

+**Quirk:** Taunts opponents during battle.

+---